Pallasite: Origin

 Pallasites were once thought to originate at the core-mantle boundary of differentiated asteroids that were subsequently shattered through impacts.
 An alternative recent hypothesis is that they are impact-generated mixtures of core and mantle materials.
+This hypothesis is supported by isotopic analysis indicating admixture of material from multiple planetesimals.

 History

 A common error is to associate their name with the asteroid 2 Pallas but their actual name is after the German naturalist Peter Pallas (1741–1811), who studied in 1772 a specimen found earlier near Krasnoyarsk in the mountains of Siberia that had a mass of 680 kg.
 The Krasnoyarsk mass described by Pallas in 1776 was one of the examples used by E.F.F.
 Chladni in the 1790s to demonstrate the reality of meteorite falls on the Earth, which most scientists at his time considered as fairytales.
 This rock mass was dissimilar to all rocks or ores found in this area (and the large piece could not have been accidentally transported to the find site), but its content of native metal was similar to other finds known from completely different areas.